mapbender/mapbender-starter/doc/mapbender_terminal_commands.md

               > Sensio\Bundle\DistributionBundle\Composer\ScriptHandler::installRequirementsFile
 ```

-# Generate a Mapbender documentation
+# Generate Mapbender documentation

-To locally generate a Mapbender documentation, this command can be used.
-Such as in the creation of a [Deploy-Mapbender-Version](https://doc.mapbender.org/en/book/development/conventions.html#how-to-build-a-new-mapbender3-build).
-To set optional parameters, you can add `--help` in the console and a short explanation will be given.
+To generate a Mapbender documentation locally, the same command can be used as in the creation of a [Deploy-Mapbender-Version](https://doc.mapbender.org/en/book/development/conventions.html#how-to-build-a-new-mapbender3-build) described.
+For optional or additional parameters, you can add `--help` in the console and a short explanation will be given.

 ```bash
 php composer.phar docs